arapulido/katacoda-scenarios/datadog-operator/step1.md

 Check that your API key has been successfully exported by running this command: `echo $DD_API_KEY`{{execute}}.
 You should get the same value that you copied from the Datadog web application.

-To retrieve the App key, navigate to the [API settings page](https://app.datadoghq.com/account/settings#api) and reveal your App key.
+To retrieve the App key, navigate to the [Applications Keys page](https://app.datadoghq.com/access/application-keys) and reveal your App key.

 ![Screenshot of App Keys area](./assets/app_key.png)